BroadbandForum/usp/specification/index.md

 In addition, users of the fixed and mobile broadband network are hungry for advanced broadband and intelligent cloud services.
 As this desire increases, users are turning towards over-the-top providers to consume the entertainment, productivity, and storage applications they want.

-These realities have created an opportunity for CE vendors, application developers, and broadband and mobile network providers.
+These realities have created an opportunity for consumer electronics vendors, application developers, and broadband and mobile network providers.
 These connected devices and services need to be managed, monitored, troubleshot, and controlled in an easy to develop and interoperable way.
 A unified framework for these is attractive if we want to enable providers, developers, and vendors to create value for the end user.
 The goal should be to create system for developing, deploying, and supporting these services for end users on the platform created by their connectivity and components, that is, to be able to treat the connected user herself as a platform for applications.

 To address this opportunity, use cases supported by USP include: